 Though the headdress and outfits of the ladies were quite impressive, these were not the most memorable aspect of the festival.
 While walking around on the festival grounds, I noticed several birdcages lined up on the side of a wall.
 I know that men in China keep birds they have purchased in cages to enjoy their singing.
 I was quite surprised to see the cages at the festival and concluded that bringing the birds along for a bit of fresh air was very considerate.
 That is until I realized these men’s singing companions were also fighting companions.

-Yes, singing birds, a species of thrushes (or Hwamei) are trained to fight one another, though thankfully not in a bloody way.
+Yes, singing birds, a species of thrushes (or Hwamei), are trained to fight one another, though thankfully not in a bloody way.
 At the festival, a large group of men sat for hours looking intently at pairs of birds fighting one another in their cages.
 From what I could observe, the two cages are put next to one another with open doors allowing the birds to go from one cage to the next.
-Eventually, one of the birds will jump in the adjacent cage to “fight” with its opponent.
+Eventually, one of the birds will jump into the adjacent cage to “fight” with its opponent.
 After some displaying of what seem to be “power poses” and considerable bickering, one of the birds eventually retreats to the empty cage to safety and is declared the loser of the fight.
 I would not be “shocked” to learn that money is exchanged depending on the outcome.

 Go Bulls (a familiar cheer for a Chicago resident),